 Murragh and Templemartin Parish Pastoral Council

 The first Parish Pastoral Council (PPC) was formed in 2008 and was made up of 18 people drawn from the 18 Station Areas of the Parish.
 It engaged in the preparation and organisation of a number of liturgical celebrations such as Graveyard Masses, Mass for the Elderly, November Novena and Christmas and Easter Ceremonies.
 The term of the first PPC concluded after 3 years.
 A new Council was formed in April 2011 after a parish wide nomination process which resulted in over 100 people being nominated.
-The new Council was eventually formed comprising approximately 30 parishioners.
-The chairperson of the PPC is Michael Kerr and the Secretary is Mary McAree.
+The new Council was eventually formed comprising of approximately 30 parishioners.

 The PPC is broken down into 3 working Groups – Liturgy and Faith Education, Community and Communication and Young People and Children.